xmlking/Resilience/resiliency-aspects/README.md

 ###Future
-Grails Promises with Reactor plugin will eliminate need for @Async , @Timeout aspects.
+1. Grails Promises with Reactor plugin will eliminate need for _@Async , @Timeout_ aspects.
-Reactor Framework allows to switch underling dispatcher implementation of Promises from event-loop(single threaded) to thread pools(multi threaded).
+2. __RxJava__ and __Reactor Frameworks__ will allow you to switch underling dispatcher(scheduler) implementation of _Promises_ and _Observables_
+with _calling-thread, thread-pools, NIO,  actors, LMAX RingBuffer,  event-loop_.
-See the Promises examples in [DemoService](/resiliency-roadshow/grails-app/services/com/crossbusiness/resiliency/demo/DemoService.groovy).
+> See the Promises examples in [DemoService](/resiliency-roadshow/grails-app/services/com/crossbusiness/resiliency/demo/DemoService.groovy).
+3. Watch out for [Reactive Streams](https://github.com/reactive-streams/reactive-streams) Spec which is promising to standardize reactive programming model.

 ###References